OSGeo/PROJ/docs/source/resource_files.rst

 where the Hayford ellipsoid is used instead of the predefined GRS80 ellipsoid.
-It is also possible to add additional parameters not specified in the init file, for instance by adding an obervation epoch when transforming from ITRF2000 to
+It is also possible to add additional parameters not specified in the init file, for instance by adding an observation epoch when transforming from ITRF2000 to
 ITRF2005:

 ::